DianaHategan11/Bachelor-Thesis---Secure-Management-of-EHRs/README.md

 npx hardhat run scripts/populate-users.js
 ```

-7. Install IPFS Kubo in order to run your local IPFS node as a secure, distributed solution to storing the medical records.
+7. Install IPFS Kubo in order to run your local IPFS node.
 Install it from: https://dist.ipfs.tech/#go-ipfs

 Initialize the daemon: